Self-assessment tax returns

 The deadline was 31 January - what to do if you still need to file

-Just under a million people missed last Friday's deadline for filing their self-assessment tax return and will face a fine of at least £100 – here's what you need to do if you haven't filed yet.
+Just under a million people missed last Friday's deadline for filing their self-assessment tax returns and will face a fine of at least £100 – here's what you need to do if you still haven't filed.

 Who needs to file a self-assessment tax return?